hemepositive/PC-lecture/index.md

   -- Give surrogates the same courtesy

 - Making an agenda
+  -- For 28% of providers, their own care goals differed from their patients'.
+Providers were more likely to prioritise palliative care (relative to curative) in their own goals than in their predictions about patients' goals.[^3]
   -- Being brutally honest is not a virtue.
-  -- Do you like being told you are fat, bad haircut, etc?
+  -- Do you like being told you're body habitus, bad haircut, etc?

 - Thinking decisions are based on logic.